 To complete the example, let us assume that the information about the selected view engine needs to be conveyed to the client.
-To ensure that this information is available to a view returned to the client, the EventObserver class can inject and update the same request-scope bean accessed by the view:
+To ensure that this information is available to a view returned to the client, the EventObserver class can inject and update the same request-scope bean accessed by such a view:

 '''

+1

-1 @ApplicationScoped
+@ApplicationScoped

+2

-2 public class EventObserver {
+public class EventObserver {

 3

-'''

-'''
+4

-4 @Inject
+@Inject

+5

-5 private EventBean eventBean;
+private EventBean eventBean;

 6

+7

-7 public void onViewEngineSelected(@Observes ViewEngineSelected event) {
+public void onBeforeProcessView(@Observes BeforeProcessViewEvent e) {

-8 eventBean.setView(event.getView());
+8

+eventBean.setView(e.getView());

-9 eventBean.setEngine(event.getEngine());
+9

+eventBean.setEngine(e.getEngine());

+10

-10 }
+}

+11

+12

+. . .

+13

-11 }
+}

 '''